BBQ Meatball Wrap Recipe

 Calories: 258kcal

 This meatball wrap recipe is a great way to eat meatballs braised in BBQ sauce.
 Make a wrap or two to pack into lunch boxes or take them on your next picnic.
+Easy to customize and great for meal prep, these meatball wraps bring all the comfort of BBQ in a handheld, mess-free package!

 Print Recipe